 He worked as an assistant editor for Marvel Comics in the '70s, writing everything from display copy for superhero Slurpee cups to the famous Bullpens Bulletins pages.
 While there, he edited the Marvel-produced fan magazine FOOM (Friend of Ol' Marvel).
 He also wrote trade paperbacks such as The Captain Midnight Action Book of Sports, Health and Nutrition and The Mighty Marvel Fun Book.

 In 1976, he left staff to go freelance, and worked for both Marvel and DC.
 His scripts appeared in Captain Marvel, Master of Kung Fu, Omega the Unknown, Time Warp, House of Mystery, Weird War Tales, Welcome Back, Kotter and others.

-He has at various times served on the juries for both the Science Fiction and Fantasy Writers of America Nebula Short Fiction Awards and the Theodore Sturgeon Memorial Award.
-He has been the Editor in Residence at the Clarion SF Workshop in 1999 and 2003, and the Guest Editor at the Odyssey Writers Workshop in 1999.
-He was the Toastmaster for the 2000 Nebula Awards ceremony.
+He has at various times served on the juries for both the Theodore Sturgeon Memorial Award and the Science Fiction and Fantasy Writers of America’s Nebula Short Fiction Awards.
+He has been the editor in residence at the Clarion SF Workshop in 1999 and 2003, and the guest editor at the Odyssey Writers Workshop in 1999.
+He was the toastmaster for the 2000 Nebula Awards ceremony.
 He was the winner of the 2004 Sam Moskowitz Award for outstanding contributions to the field of science fiction fandom.